Ph.D.

 Connect the doctoral work back to vocation, community, and future professional direction.

-The doctoral section has a factual note archive.
+The doctoral section has a factual research archive.

 Agenda